Parliamentary committee sends condolences after deadly 'pens down' party attack in East London

 Feni called for parental guidance and serious reflection on situations in which pupils have free access to alcohol.

 “It is sad that fatal alcohol-related incidents that often involve learners are becoming a common but worrying occurrence in the country.
 Social gatherings where learners are allowed to use alcohol should be criminalised.
-The violence that characterises our society is condemned,.”he t said.
+The violence that characterises our society is condemned,” he said.

 Feni said the Eastern Cape department of education must assist and determine if any pupils had been affected by the incident and provide the necessary support.